SchneiderCode/lia_test/docs/new_user.md

 To maintain a healthy system, you must adhere to the following policies:

 1.  **Login Nodes:** Do **NOT** run computational jobs on login nodes.
 Use interactive or batch jobs to run work on compute nodes.
-2.  **Acknowledgment:** You must acknowledge CURC in publications.
+2.  **Acknowledgment:** Use of CURC resources must be acknowledged in any and all publications.
+You can find more details on citing CURC resources on our [Acknowledging CURC Resources webpage](https://curc.readthedocs.io/en/latest/getting_started/acknowledge_curc_resources.html).
 3.  **Acceptable Use:** Resources may not be used for personal financial gain or commercial purposes.
-4.  **Acceptable Data:** Do not store US Government Classified data or Controlled Unclassified Information (CUI).
+4.  **Acceptable Data:** Do not store US government Classified, nor any Controlled Unclassified Information including, but not limited to, data subject to the US federal Health Insurance Portability and Accountability Act (HIPAA), the US federal Family Educational Rights and Privacy Act (FERPA), or the International Traffic in Arms Regulations (ITAR).
+For sensitive data storage, check the [Secure Research Computing Resources webpage](https://www.colorado.edu/rc/secure-research-computing-resources).
+5.  **Planned Maintenance:** The first Wednesday of each month is reserved for Planned Maintenance (PM).
+CURC resources will be unavailable during this time.
+Check https://curc.statuspage.io/ for updates on PMs.

 <div style="display: flex; align-items:center; padding:1em; border-top: dashed 1px; border-bottom: dashed 1px; " >